Adjunct Professor, Aeronautics and Astronautics

 Weiyao Lin, PhD 2010, Associate Professor, Shanghai Jiao Tong University

-Patrick Tague, PhD 2009, Assistant Research Professor, Carnegie Mellon University.
+Patrick Tague, PhD 2009, Associate Research Professor, Carnegie Mellon University.

 Krishna Sampigethaya, PhD 2007, Assistant Professor, Emory-Riddle University, Prescott, AZ.